 We left our villa in Rodney Bay at 6am.
 I was keen to get down there and start hiking before it got too hot.
 I’d also read that clouds start gathering around 11am and didn’t want to miss the view!
 According to Google maps, the trip down to Soufrière was 56.5km and would take 1hr 40 mins.
 As we left it was raining and I was so worried that mist would ruin the view!
 The drive there was amazing – it reminded me of the Road to Hana on Maui.
 So winding and crazy, with lush, green vegetation and amazing views.

 We dropped our friends off at The Tet Paul Nature Trail ( a ‘hillside nature trail offering a picturesque viewpoint of the water & mountains, plus guided tours’), which they really enjoyed.
 I had no idea how to actually find the base of Gros Piton, but it’s really not that hard.
 Just keep driving through Soufrière and along the road and eventually the road forks.
-There’s a sign saying ‘Gros Piton hike’ or something.
-Great explanation, I know!
+There’s a huge sign saying ‘Gros Piton hike’ or similar.
 There was a guide in a green t-shirt at the fork.
 We stopped to ask her for directions and ended up giving her a lift the rest of the way.

 As you can see, the views from halfway are still pretty spectacular!
 I would say that, even if you don’t think you can make the whole hike, it’s worth getting to here!

 We stopped here for a drink and quick snack.
-This is when I realized Amy had the trail mix in her bag.
+This is when I realized my friend had the trail mix in her bag, and I had nothing to fuel me.
 Oops.

 As anticipated, the hike got a whole lot steeper from here on.
 The rest of the hike was lush and green and mostly under cover.
 Surprisingly, I still found it relatively easy going.
 There are lots of railings to hold onto and help you pull yourself up!